sharplispers/portableaserve/README.md

 I don't know of any formal documentation for Portable AllegroServe, but as the name suggests, it attempts to provide the functionality provided by AllegroServe, whose documentation may be found [here](https://github.com/franzinc/aserve).

+## Status

+As far as I can tell based on tests, etc., the `acl-compat` compatibility library is in pretty good condition.
+I cannot say the same of `aserve` itself, though.
+Many tests still fail, SSL support is missing, and I suspect that proxy caching is also broken.
+Interested persons can take a look at the tests that I have marked as `:known-failure`.

+For the moment, the primary value of this library is that it gives access to a number of useful extensions offered by Allegro Common Lisp, to programmers using other lisp implementations.

 ## So far ignored

 I haven't even looked into the Debian package files, the user contributions, etc.